immiao/PolyTool/README.md

 *	edge is represented by 2 vertices in ascending order

-*	sort half-faces around each edge by the clockwise or counter-clockwise angle
+*	sort faces (faces are represented by two half-faces) around each edge by the clockwise or counter-clockwise angle

 	* for each face, calculate the their center and calculate a vector perpendicular to the edge